-Competitive athletes may need to continue their schedule.
-Periods will often return once training is done or during offseason.
-They can ask their doctor if any steps are needed to protect overall health.
+Athletes may need to stay on their workout schedule.
+Periods will often return when training is done or during the offseason.
+They can talk to their doctor about steps to protect overall health when training.

 Stay at the Right Weight and Level of Body Fat

-A doctor or dietitian can help make an eating and activity plan to lose weight.
-A period may return once a healthy weight is reached.
+A period may return when a healthy weight is reached.
 Rapid weight gain or loss can also cause problems.
 Avoid extreme plans that cause rapid changes in weight.

 EBSCO Information Services is fully accredited by URAC.
 URAC is an independent, nonprofit health care accrediting organization dedicated to promoting health care quality through accreditation, certification and commendation.